radosz/elastic/README.md

 <img src="Elastic_APM.PNG">

-## 1. Introduction
+### 1. Introduction

-The purpose of this repository is to build an Elastic test environment that uses **open-beans** as an example application, demonstrating how to integrate with Elastic APM.
-By following the steps below, you will set up and run the necessary components (Elasticsearch, Kibana, and APM Server) alongside the **open-beans** Java application.
+The purpose of this repository is to build an Elastic test environment that uses **opbeans-java** as an example application, demonstrating how to integrate with Elastic APM.
+By following the steps below, you will set up and run the necessary components (Elasticsearch, Kibana, and APM Server) alongside the **opbeans-java** Java application.

 ---

-## 2. Project Structure
+### 2. Project structure

 1. **all-in-one-compose**